ivaylo-matov/Petrov/README.md

 # Hi, I'm Ivo.

 ## I love tooling and I hate clicking.
-I have a Masters Degree in Architecture and I am passionate for technology Information Manager with experience with automation, coding and data analytics.
-Always eager to contribute through hard work, critical thinking and excellent problem solving abilities.
+I have a Masters Degree in Architecture and I work as an Information Manager.
+I am passionate for technology and have experience with automation, coding and data analytics.
+I am a hard worker, have critical thinking and excellent problem solving abilities.

-## Tech Stack:
+## Here is some of my Tech Stack:
 - [x] Python
 - [x] C#
 - [x] SQL